themariely/themariely.github.io/index.markdown

 </div>

-# San Fransiscos faovorit durgs
+# San Francisco's favorite drugs

 <div align="justify">
 <p>To get a deeper look into Tenderloin's drug situation. the most recurring drugs were extracted from the police report descriptions.
 This includes the categories "Narcotics paraphernalia" referring to drug-related equipment and "Other" including all uncategorized instances.
 The development of the police reportings after the year 2003 is illustrated in the following interactive plot categorized by drug type.
 Note that the timeline is discretized with an interval of 6 months.</p>